chentoast/marks.nvim/README.md

 marks.nvim also defines the following commands:

-`:MarksToggleSigns` Toggle signs in the buffer
+`:MarksToggleSigns [ buffer]` Toggle signs globally.
+Also accepts an optional buffer number to toggle signs for that buffer only.

 `:MarksListBuf` Fill the location list with all marks in the current buffer.